yuusakuri/Ini/README.md

 - Supports Duplicate sections.
 - Supports Duplicate keys.
 - Keep comments, blank lines and Order of nodes such as comments and parameters.
-- Config can be changed.
+- Configuration can be changed.

 ## Installation